data-intellisense/project-sonic-log-prediction/README.md

 ## Project blue-print and tasks:

-a) Explore data to answer below questions:
+a) Explore data to answer below questions

-    1) Which logs to use as predictors? (porosity, gamma ray, resisitivity, compressional slowness)

-    2) Which logs are available in test las? (to ask/confirm competition committee)
+    1) Which logs to use as predictors?
+Which logs are available in test las? (porosity, gamma ray, resisitivity, compressional slowness) (to ask/confirm competition committee)

-    3) Which are duplciate logs with different mnemonics but for the same log? (e.g. resistivity logs) What to do with them?
+    2) Which are duplciate logs with different mnemonics but for the same log? (e.g. resistivity logs) What to do with them?

     Outputs:
     1) Dataset(s) in pandas.DataFrame with organized predictors (DTCO etc.) and response (DTSM). (we won't split to train/test as we will do cross validation for model evaluation)

     2) A function to process any las file to output desired predictors

-b) Test regression algorithms to answer below questions:
+b) Test regression algorithms to answer below questions

     1) Which scikit-learn works best based on rmse? (linear regression, ridge regression, lass regression, support vector regression, gradient boosting, XGB, random forest etc.)